slurmulon/hazy/README.md

 sleepyDog.bark()
 ```
 > now prints `zzzz, too tired`, overriding the matcher defined at a higher context level (AKA `happyDog`'s) safely

+Lastly, you have some control over when evaluation occurs:

+ * `hazy.fixture.get` will apply any pattern-matched functionality to the relevant fixture **each time** it is called.
+ * `hazy.fixture.lazyGet` applies any pattern-matched functionality to the relevant fixture, but only does so **once (memoized)**.

+Both implementations are technically lazy since their evaluation is deferred until the last minute, but `lazyGet` is even more so since it only runs once.

 ## TODO